 The Marauder II is a 100-ton assault based on the original 75-ton Marauder with generally hybrid hardpoint layouts.
-With the exception of the energy and missile boat, most variants of this chassis are forced to mix disparate weapons more often than other 100-tonners, making them underwhelming by comparison.
+With the exception of the energy and missile boat, most variants of this chassis are forced to mix disparate weapons more often than other 100-tonners, making them underwhelming on paper by comparison.

 |MAD-4A||3||3||2||3||FALSE||360||10.8 kph/s||70o @ 63.0o/s||20o|